pcheek/tutorator/readme.md

 You need to import the Botkit script named 'helpme' into Botkit Studio.
 You can find the export in: `/scripts.json`

+#### Usage

+To use, add the Tutorator Bot (tutorator@sparkbot.io) to your Cisco Spark team.
+Invite the Tutorator Bot to a space and send the Bot a message like so: `@Tutorator lookup`.
+Or, open a private message with the Tutorator Bot and say `lookup`.
+The Tutorator Bot will then prompt you for the email address to look up.

 #### Todos

-More input validation and error handling needed!
+- More input validation and error handling needed!

-# About Botkit
+# About Tutorator

 Tutorator is a project for the [Cisco Spark Industry Challenge](https://ciscospark.devpost.com/)